-A "micro-hub," a community center and warehouse facility, is a venue we believe can successfully shine light in our local neighborhoods to cultivate virtue.
+The micro-hub provides a common space we believe can successfully shine light in our local neighborhoods to cultivate virtue.
+Each micro-hub will have a meeting area such as a coffee cafe, a work space such as a garden, and a resource area such as a food pantry.
 The idea of the micro-hub stems from the writings of the Founders, and has been used commonly across America in the past.
 We encourage families, churches, businesses, and civic associations to consider establishing these centers to nourish people in body, mind, and spirit.

-There are five areas of community strength that a micro-hub should address: Spiritual Leadership, Physical Protection, Engineered Resources, Food Resources, and Medicine.
+There are five main areas of local strength that a micro-hub should address: Spiritual Leadership, Physical Protection, Engineered Resources, Food Resources, and Medicine.
 Learn more now!

 The Founders never believed words written on paper could